 Academic research is an investigation conducted by universities and colleges to find answers to a question or to solve a problem they observe.
 Most of the time, people think that research involves being in a laboratory with tubes and beaks, but this is far from reality.

 There are two types of research: basic research and applied research.
-Basic research is a type of investigation focused on understanding a particular problem.
+Basic business research is a type of investigation focused on understanding a particular problem.
 This type of research focuses on the “how,” “what,” and “why” of the problem, obtaining basic information to try to explain the phenomenon in a few details.

 Applied research, on the other hand, focuses on how to solve a determined problem.
 Empirical methodologies are used to answer a specific question that can be repetitive in the field.
 Both types of research are methods for finding specific information.
 The difference between them is that basic is used to expand current knowledge, and applied is used to find new specific information.